doitintl/kube-no-trouble/README.md

 - *`-x, --context`*
   Select context from kubeconfig file (`current-context` from the file is used by default).

+- *`k, --kubeconfig`*
+  Path to kubeconfig file to use.
+This takes precedence over `KUBECONFIG` environemnt variable, which is also supported and can contain multiple paths, and default `~.kube/config`.

 - *`-t, --target-version`*
   `Kubent` will try to detect K8S cluster version and display only relevant findings.
 This flag allows to override this